-The contactor is supplied with magnetic blowout.
-The arc shield, which is held in place by the blowout pole pieces and a pair of spring clips, may be removed by pulling it directly forward.
+The contactor is supplied with Rostone "RCD" are shield held in place by customers blowout pole pieces and a pair of spring clips.
+It may be removed by pulling it directly forward.
 An arc horn in the arc shield relieves the moving contact of excessive burning.
-The arc, which is drawn between the contacts when the contactor opens, moves outward under the influence of the magnetic blowout field and transfers from the moving contact to the arc horn.
+The arc, which is drawn between the contacts when the contactor opens is to move outward under the influence of the customers magnetic blowout field and transfers from the moving contact to the arc horn.
 A flexible connection which is provided to maintain the arc horn at the same potential as the moving contact, serves also to prevent loss or misplacement of the arc shield when the latter is removed for inspection of the contacts.